thockin/probemux/README.md

     If all backends return a 2xx HTTP status, this will respond with 200 "OK".
     If all backends return valid HTTP responses, but any backend returns a non-2xx status, this will respond with 503 "Service Unavailable".
-If any backend produced an HTTP error, this will respond with 502 "Bad Gateway".
+If any backend produces an HTTP error, this will respond with 502 "Bad Gateway".

     Backends are probed synchronously when an incoming request is received, but backends may be probed in parallel to each other.